Freelance writer and photographer Olivia Harlow recently joined BikeTours.com for a tour in Bulgaria.

 7. The coast

 All beaches in Bulgaria are lovely, with views of the infinite Black Sea.
-However, it’s cliff-lined areas such as Tyulenovo and Kaliakra that set Bulgaria’s coastal regions apart.
+However, it’s the cliff-lined areas such as Tyulenovo and Kaliakra that set Bulgaria’s coastal regions apart.
 Watching waves thrash against massive, sharp cliffs is just one of the beautiful views.
 A myriad of wildflowers grow along the cliff tops, seagulls fly at eye level, and fishing boats glide across the horizon.

 8. The birds